TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Source/docs/README.md

       ```

 > [!TIP]
-> Alternatively you can fork the [template repository](https://github.com/TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Template) to your own GitHub account and open it in a Codespace in which all dependencis and extensions will be automatically installed.
+> Alternatively, you can fork the [template repository](https://github.com/TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Template) to your own GitHub account and open it in a Codespace in which all dependencies and extensions will be automatically installed.

 1. Inititalise a node application